galilasmb/results-paper1/README.md

 ### `rain_cloud_experiment_time.jpg` and `rain_cloud_experiment_time.pdf`

-"It contains a rain cloud-type chart with an overall view of the experiment, including the mean, median, and standard deviation."
+It contains a rain cloud-type chart with an overall view of the experiment, including the mean, median, and standard deviation.

 ### `rain_cloud_scenarios_time.jpg` and `rain_cloud_scenarios_time.pdf`